Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Conclusions

 There are many ways the proposed method can be extended, and one possibility could be considering non-Gaussian kernels and alternative neural network methods.
 In any case, the data should always guide these ad-hoc adaptations.

-The global results finding in this work for the city of Cali show an increased risk of contracting COVID-19 in the center, northeast, and northeast of the city, which are located the communes with more unsatisfied basic needs.
+The global results finding in this work for the city of Cali show an increased risk of contracting COVID-19 in the center, northeast, and northeast of the city, which are located in the communes with more unsatisfied basic needs.
 On the other hand, in the south of the city, the risk of contagion is lower, and it is an area where people with greater purchasing power live.
-Considering the locations of the landmarks of the city into the model as transmission sources is undoubtedly an indispensable tool for predicting the spread of the virus.
+Considering the locations of the city landmarks in the model as transmission sources is undoubtedly an indispensable tool for predicting the spread of the virus.
 These outputs are very close to the reality experienced in that region of Colombia during the pandemic.
-The current official figures for Cali city show significant progress in the fight against the COVID-19, although a new peak is feared in the near future.
+The current official figures for Cali city show significant progress in the fight against COVID-19.